SwedishNational7TMRI/7T_BIDS_organiser/README.md

 - BIDS-organised NIfTIs in `/rawdata`
 - Original DICOMs in `/dicomdir`.
 Inside the `/dicomdir` your should have all your subjects, sessions (if applicable) and than the different folders for each sequence

-The folder structure needs to be:
+The folder structure needs to be the following:
 ```sh
   /studydir
       ├── code